Virtual Machine series

 GPU enabled virtual machines

-Example use cases include graphics rendering, video editing, remote visualization, high performance computing, and analytics.
+Example use cases include simulation, deep learning, graphics rendering, video editing, and remote visualization.